DietSodaSoft/yail/README.md

 The profile is the Infusionsoft app location and whatever you need to authenticate against that app in order to create a valid client.

-Currently, there are three ways to authenticate:
+Currently, there are several ways to authenticate:

-*  Using an app user's username/password (not currently supported yet)
+*  Using an app user's username/password
-*  Using a vendor's key (not currently supported yet)
+*  Using a vendor's key
-*  Using an app's API key (supported because it is easiest)
+*  Using an app's API key
+*  Using Infusionsoft ID (CAS rollout: not yet supported.
+Coming soon...)

-A profile is meant to be stored securely in the app somewhere so that a user provides config once and they are good to go.
+A profile is meant to be stored securely in the app somewhere so that a user provides config once and they are good to go by virtue of using the profile as a factory for YailClients which are able to connect using the appropriate tokens.

+Read more in the [wiki](wiki/Profiles)

 ### The Client.